bitwit/bitwit.ca/src/render/blog/2015-10-27-getting-into-circuitry.html.md

 ### Figuring out where to start

 It was hard for me to figure out where to start at first.
-A few years I got my first Raspberry Pi, but quickly concluded it wasn't really low level enough to do what I wanted, and the motivation died for a while.
+A few years ago I got my first Raspberry Pi, but quickly concluded it wasn't really low level enough to do what I wanted, and the motivation died for a while.
 After attending a talk about getting starting with hardware, I learned the Arduino Microcontroller was a much more suitable fit for hardware prototyping.
 That was good to know, but other than an awareness of the Arduino and its ability to work with various sensors, I still had no concept of what constitues even the most basic circuit.
+Then I finally found the perfect motivator...

 ### Tron Club

 About 3 months ago, I learned of a new subscription startup, called [Tron Club][1], that would ship about $20 of circuitry parts and a booklet every month.
 With that, I had my perfect motivator.
 All the hassle of buying parts and creating a lesson plan taken out of my hands.

 After 2 kits worth of lessons, how has it been going so far?
 Really well, I think.
-The kits have been extremely useful in provided a wide breadth of peices to tickle one's curiousity.
+The kits have been extremely useful in providing a wide bredth of pieces to tickle one's curiousity.
 I didn't find all the instructions as thorough as I might have liked at times, but all the answers to my questions have been only a Youtube search away.
 Tron Club gave me all the right kind of terminology I needed to query the internet effectively.

 So what has some of my progress looked like?
 Well here are a few Vines I captured over the last few months of my progress: